When it comes to giving gifts, where do you start?

-For example, this Summer Mia’s mobility completely went.
+For example, last Summer Mia’s mobility completely went.
 Combined with illness, we barely left her side for months but that’s not practical long term, so eventually, we had to leave her for a short period.

 When we did, our dog treat dispensing cameras were essential.
 If one broke, I’d have to replace it in an instant so I’ll consider if it’s still performing as it once did and what the warranty status is.

 It may sound excessive, but once you’ve tried one your life will be forever changed and I don’t say this lightly.
 I recently shared two with celebrity friends, a Real Housewives of Cheshire star and social media star Bryan the Miniature Dachshund, and both said the same thing.